turingschool-examples/adopt_dont_shop/README.md

 Then next to each pet's name I see a link to the admin application show page where I can accept or reject the pet.
 ```

+---

 ## Extensions

+_Note: It is recommended that these extensions only be attempted after ALL user stories above are 100% completed, and your project is satisfactorily refactored._

 ### ActiveRecord Extensions